 the sun will grow dark, the moon will not give its light

 A temporary solar eclipse happens in a certain part of the world about every eighteen months.
 However, the occultation at Jesus’ return must be an extraordinary phenomenon, like the three hours of darkness during the hanging of Jesus on the cross (Mt 27:45).
 John had a similar vision.
 “Then I watched while he broke open the sixth seal, and there was a great earthquake; the sun turned as black as dark sackcloth and the whole moon became like blood” (Rev 6:12).
 That shall be the heavenly spectacle that will happen before the return of Christ.

 the stars will fall from the skies

 The “falling stars” mentioned here can be an extraordinary shower of meteors or a similar astronomical event.
 John saw in his vision, “The stars in the sky fell to the earth like unripe figs shaken loose from the tree in a strong wind” (Rev 6:13).
 Unlike the beautiful shooting stars that disappear in the sky, multiple stars that hit the earth can be catastrophic.

-the forces that control the universe will be shaken.
+the forces that control the universe will be shaken

-The ancient belief was that an external force was controlling the course of the heavenly bodies like moon and stars in their appointed courses without fail.
+The ancient belief was that an external force was controlling the course of the heavenly bodies like the moon and the stars in their appointed courses without fail.
 Their disturbance causes the fall of the stars.